Alterations to Existing Buildings

 - The building will, if it complied with the other provisions of the Building Code immediately before the building work began, continue to comply with those provisions; or if it did not comply with the other provisions of the Building Code immediately before the building work began, continue to comply at least to the same extent as it did then comply.

-For alterations to an existing residential building, the proposal should include the provision of smoke detection, if it is not already installed in the building.
+For alterations to an existing residential building, the proposal should include the provision of smoke detection, and an assessment of dead end open paths and total open paths.

 Building consent applications for alterations to commercial buildings require a more detailed assessment and the application will need to include an assessment against the applicable current code requirements.
 The assessment will need to justify the proposed solution if it is proposing an as near as is reasonably practicable solution.